Steven Schussler

-Steven Schussler is a developer of theme restaurants and the creator of the Rainforest Cafe.
+Steven Schussler (born 1955) is an American developer of theme restaurants, best known as the creator of the Rainforest Cafe.
 He has created, built and owns T-Rex Cafe, Yak & Yeti Restaurant, Betty & Joe's, Hot Dog Hall of Fame, Galaxy Drive In, Backfire Barbeque, and JukeBox Saturday Night.

 Schussler is the author of It’s a Jungle in There, a book chronicling his experience building businesses and providing advice to aspiring entrepreneurs.